deadpixelscs/retropopcrazy/README.md

   - 12th October 2021 - Add text to socials and fix alignment
   - 12th October 2021 - Reduce size of landing page logos and put Stranger Things on and other
   - 12th October 2021 - Contact information to footer
   - 12th October 2021 - Form issues.
-Check the checklists to not be on required.
+Check the checklists to not be on required
   - 12th October 2021 - Slightly move logo and nav bars in a bit
-  - 12th October 2021 - Make responsive on mobile, desktop and tablet.
+  - 12th October 2021 - Make responsive on mobile, desktop and tablet
+  - 13th October 2021 - Change Pure Nostalgia Image
+  - 13th October 2021 - Check all html code, especially in thevault.html

 ## Completed

-12th October 2021 21:56 - Slightly move logo and nav bars in a bit 13th October 2021 00:08 - Form issues.
-Check the checklists to not be on required.
+  - 12th October 2021 21:56 - Slightly move logo and nav bars in a bit
+  - 13th October 2021 00:08 - Form issues.
+Check the checklists to not be on required
+  - 12th October 2021 01:18 - Add text to socials and fix alignment
+  - 13th October 2021 01:29 - Change Pure Nostalgia Image

 ## Testing